NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

-General contractor licensing in California is managed by the Contractors State License Board (CSLB).
-A license is required for projects over $1,000 beginning January 1, 2025 (previously $500), unless the work doesn’t need a permit and no employees are involved.
+Getting a California general contractor license — what many applicants search for as a state of California contractors license — means going through the Contractors State License Board (CSLB).
+A license is required for projects over $1,000 unless the work doesn’t need a permit and no employees are involved.
+License types include:

-• Class A general engineering: The license for specialized engineering projects
+• Class A general engineering for specialized engineering projects.

-• Class B general building: The license for managing projects involving two or more unrelated trades
+• Class B general building for projects involving two or more unrelated trades.

-• Class B-2 residential remodeling: The license involves any project to make improvements to an existing residential wood frame structure.
+• Class B-2 residential remodeling for improvements to an existing residential wood frame structure.

-• Class C specialty: The license for performing different types of construction work or particular trades.
-Class C contractors can’t be general contractors on projects that involve multiple trades.
+• Class C specialty for particular trades; Class C contractors can’t be general contractors on multi-trade projects.

-Applicants must document four years of verified experience, pass both a trade and business & law exam, submit fingerprints and complete an asbestos open-book exam.
-There is an application fee of $450 and an initial license fee of $200.
+Applicants must document four years of verified experience, pass both a trade exam and a business and law exam, submit fingerprints and complete an asbestos open-book exam.
+Check the CSLB for current application and licensing fees.

 Required business insurance in California: